JoyfulReaper/UsefulScripts/README.md

 Useful Scripts contains small administration helpers and the Docker Compose configuration used for the services on the JoyfulReaper VPS.
 It is deployment configuration, not a source-of-truth repository for the applications it runs.
+Most files here are either host-side utilities or build contexts staged for the VPS deployment pipeline.

 ## Repository layout